Sign in

 CEO Sam Pollock explained that the company hedges its foreign investments and doesn't speculate on currency movements, but noted that capital scarcity in countries with weaker currencies can create attractive investment opportunities.
 CFO David Krant stated that most of the business captures inflation with minimal lag, so recent elevated levels are already reflected.
 He noted the U.K. regulated utility is the main exception with a regulated lag, which will continue to benefit results.

-Robert Hope's questions to TC Energy Corp (TRP) leadership
+Robert Hope's questions to South Bow (SOBO) leadership

 Answer

-SVP and COO Richard Prior explained it's too early to speculate on the timeline for lifting pressure restrictions but noted the investigation is dynamic and may not mirror past incidents.
-He stated that remedial work will begin in May.
-Prior also clarified that the company plans to revise its long-term maintenance plan by prioritizing work related to the incident and deferring non-urgent tasks, with the operational costs expected to be covered within the variable toll structure.
+SVP and COO Richard Prior explained it's too early to speculate on the exact timeframe for lifting pressure restrictions, noting the process is dynamic and may occur in phases as the investigation progresses.
+He cautioned against using a prior incident as a direct proxy.
+Prior also clarified that the maintenance plan will be revised, bringing forward incident-related integrity work while deferring non-urgent tasks, with the costs expected to be operational and permitted within the variable toll structure.

-Robert Hope's questions to Algonquin Power & Utilities Corp (AQN) leadership
+Robert Hope's questions to ALGONQUIN POWER & UTILITIES (AQN) leadership

 Robert Hope inquired about the most impactful changes new CEO Rod West has implemented in his first two months and asked for details on the capital spending timeline for the Southwest Power Pool (SPP) projects.